 UIC Students Pursue Research Through CN Fellowships

-Three UIC Urban Planning and Policy Master’s degree candidates who are passionate about freight planning were awarded fellowships plus a tuition and fee waivers to complete their respective thesis.
+Three UIC Urban Planning and Policy Master’s degree graduates or current candidates who are passionate about freight planning were awarded fellowships plus a tuition and fee waivers to complete their respective thesis.
 Each studied different rail research challenges.

 Kyle Bardo conducted policy research on the relationship between Amtrak and private railroads and successfully defended his thesis, "Relationship Building with Freight Railroads Critical to Support Intercity Passenger Rail Development."
-Through his research, Kyle seeks to determine policy methods to support improved working relationships between rail carriers and the goverment.
+Through his research, Kyle seeks to determine policy methods to support improved working relationships between rail carriers and the government.
 Click here to read the complete thesis, and click here to view a one-page brief.

 Steven Manella, who earned his Master’s degree from UIC in 2012, submitted and defended his thesis on “Effective Approaches to Increase Public Benefits of Freight Intermodal Terminals."
 Read Steven's thesis by clicking here.
 Steven's research provided insight on how the working relationship between members of the freight transportation industry and public officials impact common development issues associated with freight projects.

 Alexandra McNally is finalizing research on “Economic Benefits of Truck-to-Rail Mode Shift,” which explores the impact large intermodal centers have on local and regional economies.
 Alexandra's research will include an analysis of property values of industrial land and spatial patterns that may surface along transportation corridors.
 Two Northern Illinois intermodal logistics centers -- CenterPoint Properties in Elwood and Global III in Rochelle -- will be studied.
 Click here to read the complete intermodal report.